AtzoriMarco/OF2025_Erlangen/Notes.md

 cat
 grep
 ```
-* We can also try to create variables in the terminal, and understand how it can be used to create a "environment" for any software.
+* We can also try to create variables in the terminal, and understand how it can be used to create an "environment" for any software.

 * Environment variables for OpenFOAM are loaded with the script in *openfoam13/etc/bashrc*.
 We can add a line such as:
 ```